Standards, bulletins, circulars and rules

 |A||A normal vehicle complying with the Road Traffic (Vehicles) Regulations 2014.|

 |B||Vehicles not complying in some particular way with the Road Traffic (Vehicles) Regulations 2014 that may only be licensed subject to conditions governing their use.
 These conditions must be added to the licence record and endorsed on the licence document.|

 |C||Chief Executive Officer approval may be required prior to licensing.
 Relevant conditions to be endorsed on the licence form.|

 |P||Passenger Vehicle Omnibus (subject to annual inspection) and Hire or Drive buses (subject to annual inspection).|

 The Department produces a range of documents related to vehicle safety and standards in Western Australia.
 Please select from the following links to the My resources section:

-The Department of Infrastructure and Regional Development Vehicle Standards Bulletins series provide information on the design, manufacture, sale, modification, maintenance, import and repair of road vehicles.
+The Department of Infrastructure, Transport, Regional Development, Communications, and the Arts Vehicle Standards Bulletins series provide information on the design, manufacture, sale, modification, maintenance, import and repair of road vehicles.